Yandex Cloud

 You can check the current version of the Helm chart on the application page.

-Once you install Chaos Mesh, you can get started with it in its web interface and go through the authorization process.
-To do this:
+Once you install Chaos Mesh, use its web interface to go through the authorization process.
+Proceed as follows:

 1. Connect to your cluster.